Farage: The Man Who Made Brexit, Channel 4, January 31st 2020

 Penny Woolcock shows how planners grappled with the grimmest poverty imaginable in the post-war era, from Brixton to Glasgow, Islington to Birmingham, believing that tower blocks would transform the lives of those living in decaying slums.
 She follows the cycle of optimism, building and eventual decline.

 This film was commissioned by BFI as part of their launch of Britain on Film.
-We had access to 1000's of films, and from them weaved together this formally interesting hybrid documentary.
+We had access to 1000's of films, and from them weaved together this formally inventive hybrid documentary.